 Welcome to the website of the actor, Christopher Saul.

-Christopher begins previews of Imperium: Parts One and Two for the RSC on November 16th, directed by Gregory Doran.
-He will be playing Pompey and Isauricus Junior.
+Christopher began previews of Imperium: Parts One and Two for the RSC on November 16th, directed by Gregory Doran.
+He is playing Pompey and Isauricus Junior.

 30.10.17 - Michelle Magorian on the audio book of her novel, Goodnight Mr. Tom, read by Christopher for the RNIB.

 During 2017, Christopher has been developing his verbatim one-woman show, 'Flo Smith - Now and Then', based on transcripts from interviews of his grandmother recorded while he was a student in 1969.
 He also appears in the Celtic BAK Film Ltd production of Born A King, directed by Augusti Villeronga, as The Mayor of Plymouth.